STONEHENGE STOMP HISTORY

-In the early days, the people who helped included local air cadets and although many helpers have come and gone over the years there were still some at the 2017 event who had helped in the early years.
+In the early days the people who helped included local air cadets and although many helpers have and gone over the years there were still some there at the thirtieth event in 2018.

-Overnight accommodation was provided in the Centre: you brought your own sleeping bag and chose your own spot in the gym hall.
-Everyone was up and about by 6ish looking for a cooked breakfast.
+In the early 1990’s Amesbury Sports Centre had a bar and walkers would go into Amesbury for a meal on the Saturday night and come back to the Centre for a beer and some socialising with friends, some of whom had not seen each other since the previous Stomp!.
+Overnight accommodation was provided in the Centre, you brought your own sleeping bag and chose your spot in the Gym Hall.
+Everyone was up and about by six am and waiting for a cooked breakfast.
 Some were a bit bleary eyed, especially the cadet groups who had been playing about half the night!

-The Stomp route has basically stayed the same over the past 29 years, with occasional diversions due to weather conditions.
-All four routes pass through the same checkpoints so if you are not having a good day you can drop back to complete a shorter distance.
+The Stomp route has stayed basically the same over the years, occasionally we have had to make changes due to weather conditions and the expected footfall over National Trust Ground.
+All four routes pass through the same checkpoints so if you are not having such a good day you can always drop back to s shorter distance.